 What is the ISF Filing?
-Is this required for my Import?
+Is it required for my Import?

 For Individuals and Businesses who are new to the import process.
 The question will arise of what is the meaning of filing the ISF, and why is it required.
 The requirement to file the ISF, also known as the Importer Security Filing is to prescreen all goods before they arrive into the United States for Homeland Security purposes.